 An Overview: The Different Types of Child Care

-Family Child Care Homes offer child care for a mixed age group in a person's home.
+Family Child Care Homes typically offer child care for mixed-age groups in a person's home.

 - Advantages- Family child care homes provide small group settings and typically cost less than center-based care.These providers often offer more flexible hours.

 - Disadvantages - Family child care homes may close for staff absences.